Web Applications

 Deleting a web application is irreversible.

 When you press the delete button, the system asks you to enter the textual name of the application to confirm the action.
-Once confirmed, you can't access the application or its elements.
+Once confirmed, you cannot access the application or its elements.

 # SEO

-SEO (Search Engine Optimization) is essential for search engine positioning.
+SEO (Search Engine Optimization) is fundamental for search engine positioning.
 Users rely on good SEO settings to find your application.

 You can configure:

-• Tagline: Description for search engines, below the name of the web application.
+- Tagline: Description in search engines, below the web application name.

-• Automatically update the sitemap.xml file for me: Allows Modyo to create and maintain the sitemap.xml automatically.
-Disable this option to use a custom site map.
+- Automatically update the sitemap.xml file for me: Allows Modyo to automatically create and maintain the sitemap.xml.
+Disable this option to use a custom sitemap.

-• Sitemap: This XML file allows search engines to index site content.
+- Sitemap: This XML file allows search engines to index the site's content.

-• Custom sitemap.xml file: File that allows search engines to index the content of the web app.
+- Custom sitemap.xml file: File that allows search engines to index the web app's content.

-• Automatically update the robots.xml file for me: Allows Modyo to automatically create and maintain robots.txt.
-Disable this option to provide personalized instructions to web app crawlers.
+- Automatically update the robots.txt file for me: Allows Modyo to automatically create and maintain robots.txt.
+Disable this option to provide custom instructions to web app crawlers.

-• Custom robots.txt file: File that tells web crawlers what parts of the application they may or may not index.
+- Custom robots.txt file: File that tells web crawlers which parts of the application they may or may not index.

 Tip

-The robots.txt and sitemap.xml files are only visible with custom domains.
-Otherwise, they are found only at the platform level, have default values and cannot be customized.
+Robots.txt and sitemap.xml files are only visible with custom domains.
+Otherwise, they are only found at the platform level, have default values, and cannot be customized.

-• Replicate metatag on pages: When creating a new meta tag, select this option to spread the meta tag and its value across all pages of the web app.
-You must save the changes to meta tags and publish all the modified pages for the new meta tags to take effect.
+- Replicate meta tag on pages: When creating a new meta tag, select this option to propagate the meta tag and its value across all pages of the web app.
+You must save changes to meta tags and publish all modified pages for the new meta tags to take effect.

 Attention

-Only administrators of the application can add meta tags.
+Only application administrators can add meta tags.
 Developers can add and remove meta tags page by page.

 # On-Page SEO